-Three years ago, this panel unanimously held that the plain text of 38 C.F.R. § 3.156(c) was ambiguous as to the scope of the word "relevant."
-It was on that basis that we applied Auer deference to what we determined was a reasonable interpretation of the regulation by the Department of Veterans Affairs ("VA").
+Three and a half years ago, this panel unanimously held that the plain text of 38 C.F.R. § 3.156(c) was ambiguous as to the scope of the word "relevant."
+It was on that basis that, as informed by the Supreme Court, we erroneously applied Auer deference to what we determined was a reasonable interpretation of the regulation by the Department of Veterans Affairs ("VA").
 We did not at the time consider a countervailing tool used to resolve ambiguities in veterans' benefits regulations, the pro-veteran canon.
-The Supreme Court vacated our decision because it relied prematurely on Auer, and on remand, the VA waived Auer altogether.1 Now, the majority decides that the agency's construction-of the same text we held was ambiguous-has become unambiguously correct.
+2 The Supreme Court vacated our decision because we prematurely relied on an Auer analysis and remanded the case to us to reconsider our initial view of § 3.156(c) using traditional tools of construction.
+But on remand, the VA made a hard U-turn and waived Auer altogether.
+Not to be left behind, the majority has decided to follow the VA and to adopt the agency's new belief that the very same text we initially declared ambiguous has sprung a lack of "interpretive doubt."
+According to the majority, if it lacks interpretive doubt, it is unambiguously correct.
 Slip Op.
-15-17.
-On that basis, the majority again avoids application of the proveteran canon.
+9, 16-17.
+I disagree with my colleagues on two principal points.